Garba Nadama: Biography

-Dr Garba Na-Dama (Magajin Garin Gusau) was born on the 11^{th}of November 1938 in Gusau, Zamfara State, Nigeria.
+Dr Garba Na-Dama (Magajin Garin Gusau) was born on 11 November 1938 in Gusau, Zamfara State, Nigeria.
 Apart from the conventional Islamic education, he received his early Western education from Gusau Elementary School and Sokoto Middle School in 1949 and 1953 respectively.
 From 1956 to 1960, he attended Bauchi Teachers College and Katsina Teachers College where he received his Grade III and Grade II Teachers certificates.

-Upon completing his National Certificate in Education (N.C.E) at the Zaria Advanced Teachers College in 1966, Na-Dama in 1969 proceeded to Ahmadu Bello University, Zaria where he graduated with a B.A degree in History in 1972.
+Upon completing his National Certificate in Education (N.C.E) at the Zaria Advanced Teachers College in 1966, Na-Dama in 1969 proceeded to Ahmadu Bello University, Zaria where he graduated with a B.A degree in history in 1972.
 He laterreturned to his alma mater where he pursued a Ph.D. in History which he completed in 1977.
 His thesis entitled ‘The Rise and Collapse of a Hausa State: A Social and Political History of Zamfara’ was the first authoritative work on the pre-colonial history of Zamfara.

 During a long career, Na-Dama has served in several capacities in the areas of education and politics.
-From 1957-1961 he taught at Magajin Gari Ward School and Senior Primary School, Farfaru, Sokoto.
-Between 1963 and 1979, he served in many positions: the Head Master of Day Senior Primary School Samaru, Gusau, as Assistant Inspector of Education Examination, Northern Region, Kaduna, and as Principal of Sultan Abubakar College, Sokoto from 1967-1969.
-Na-Dama was the Provost College of Education, Sokoto from 1977-1979, Deputy Governor from 1979-1981, and Governor of Sokoto State from 1981-1983.
+From 1957 to 1961 he taught at Magajin Gari Ward School and Senior Primary School, Farfaru, Sokoto.
+Between 1963 and 1979, he served in many positions: the Head Master of Day Senior Primary School Samaru, Gusau, as Assistant Inspector of Education Examination, Northern Region, Kaduna, and as Principal of Sultan Abubakar College, Sokoto from 1967 to 1969.
+Na-Dama was the Provost College of Education, Sokoto from 1977 to 1979, Deputy Governor from 1979 to 1981, and Governor of Sokoto State from 1981 to 1983.